Requirements

 -

-Majors may double-count one course with another department or program.
-Minors may not double-count any courses with another department or program.
+Beyond the one course allowed by college policy, majors and minors may not double-count any courses with another department or program.

 -